Viktor K. Jirsa: The Virtual Brain

 "The Virtual Brain" (TVB) is an open source software platform which turns brain connectomes derived from MRI into personalized whole-brain simulations, allowing researchers and clinicians to test interventions on virtualized patient brains.
 Jirsa led the work package building The Virtual Brain within the "Brain Network Recovery Group", a consortium of 16 international scientists from computational, cognitive and clinical neuroscience, coordinated by Randy McIntosh from 2005 to 2015.

 In 2018, TVB was integrated as neuroinformatics platform into the Human Brain Project (HBP), a €607 million EU scientific research project.
 Since 2023 TVB is the principal full-brain simulator of the successor organization of HBP, the European Brain Research Infrastructures (EBRAINS).
 It underpins international training programs and clinical trials, including the 400-patient clinical trial EPINOV ("Improving epilepsy surgery management and prognosis using virtual brain technology") for drug-resistant epilepsy where Jirsa serves as scientific director.

 Connectome-based brain models

 In the early 2000s, Jirsa was among the first to show that realistic white matter topology and conduction delays in the brain are essential for reproducing fMRI resting state patterns, opening a field which is now central to network neuroscience.

 Structured flows on manifolds (SFM)

-Structured flows on manifolds are mathematical objects that underly the evolution of brain activity.
+Structured flows on manifolds are mathematical objects that underlie the evolution of brain activity.
 Jirsa and colleagues showed that the brain's high-dimensional activity collapses onto low-dimensional spaces, where it follows emergent rule-based behavior ("flows").
 SFM explain how connectome-driven breaking of symmetry yields a set of trajectories that reproduce resting state cascades and fast switching seen in fMRI and MEG scans.
 This SFM framework delivers guidelines for interventions that aim to bring the brain back onto healthy trajectories in ageing, epilepsy and psychiatric disorders.